 Amazon Fire TV Stick Lite vs Fire TV Stick (3rd Gen) vs Fire TV Stick 4K: price

-Price is one of the main considerations when weighing up which Fire TV you should buy.
+Price is one of the main considerations when weighing up which Fire TV Stick you should buy.
 But with Amazon's range, there's not a lot in it.
 Do bear in mind that the prices quoted below are the standard prices.
 There are very often discounts to be had – check out our best Amazon Fire TV Stick deals for the latest and lowest prices.

 Amazon Fire TV Stick Lite vs Fire TV Stick (3rd Gen) vs Fire TV Stick 4K: design

 Being streaming sticks, all of the Fire TV Sticks look very similar.
-They're a bit bigger than a pack of chewing gum and plug into your TV's HDMI port.
+Each one is a bit bigger than a pack of chewing gum and plugs into your TV's HDMI port.

-They are quite chunky though and can get in the way of your other HDMI sockets.
-Hence Amazon has bundled an HDMI extender in the box – plug your Fire TV Stick into this, and it won't block access to any other ports.
+They're all quite chunky, though, and can get in the way of your other HDMI sockets.
+Hence, Amazon has bundled an HDMI extender in the box – plug your Fire TV Stick into this and it shoudn't block access to any other ports.

-The standard Fire TV Stick and Lite version are a little shorter than the 4K model, but otherwise, they're nigh-on identical from a design perspective.
+The standard Fire TV Stick and Lite version are a little shorter in length than the 4K model but, otherwise, they're nigh-on identical in terms of design.

-Both standard and 4K models come with the same remote, while the Lite's has fewer buttons (no power or volume controls).
-In each case, it's a simple, elegant design that's much easier to use than most TV remote controls.
+Whichever model you buy, the remote boasts a simple, elegant design that's much easier to use than most TV remote controls.